vivster7/tato/README.md

 -----

-Tato is Python file layout formatter.
+Tato is a Python file layout formatter.
 In contrast to other autoformatters, tato only formats the organization/layout of a file.
 It tries to organize files into four sections: imports, constants, classes, and functions.